-During the Spring each year, these caterpillars emerge from hibernation and become very active and may be seen on the branches of trees and shrubs feeding on leaves.
-They have small hairs all over their bodies which can break off very easily and cause an allergic irritation and rash to skin, sometimes severely.
+During the spring each year, brown tail moth caterpillars emerge from hibernation and become very active and may be seen on the branches of trees and shrubs feeding on leaves.

+They have small hairs all over their bodies which can break off very easily and cause an allergic irritation and skin rash, sometimes severely.
 Some people can also suffer a type of asthmatic reaction.

 The caterpillars are brown in colour with a dotted white line down each side, with two distinct orange dots near the tail.

-Normally by July, they turn into black pupae and after a couple of weeks hatch into the adult nocturnal moth, which has a brown body and white wings.
+Normally by July, they turn into a black cocoon and after a couple of weeks hatch into the adult nocturnal moth, which has a brown body and white wings.
 After mating the adult moths lay eggs covered in hairs on the underside of leaves.

-During the autumn, the eggs hatch, young caterpillars emerge and spin a web like hairy tent structure at the end of a leaf shoot, so that they can congregate and hibernate through the winter.
+During the autumn, the eggs hatch, young caterpillars emerge and spin a web like a hairy tent structure at the end of a leaf shoot, so that they can congregate and hibernate through the winter.